 Nova Scotia Minimum Wage Rate

 The standard workweek in Nova Scotia is 48 hours.
-Minimum wage rates are applicable to workweeks that are no longer than 48 hours.
+Minimum wage rates apply to workweeks that are no longer than 48 hours.
 That said, certain jobs may have different minimum wage rates applied to them.

 Nova Scotia Minimum Wage Across The Years